couchbaselabs/mobile-testkit/deps/binaries/README.md

-giLocation for dependencies required to run robot tests
+Location for dependencies required to run robot tests